Ask the Experts: Meningococcal ACWY

 A booster dose should be given to first-year college students, regardless of age, who are or will be living in a residence hall if the previous dose was given before the age of 16 years or if their most recent dose (given after the 16th birthday) was not given within the past 5 years.

 Children at continued high risk who received the last dose of the primary series of MenACWY before age 7 years should receive the next dose 3 years after the most recent dose, then every 5 years as long as risk remains.
 People at continued high risk who received the last dose of the primary series at age 7 years or older should receive the next dose 5 years after the most recent dose then every 5 years as long as risk remains.
-Two of the 3 MenACWY brands are licensed through age 55 years; however, if MenQuadfi (MenACWY-TT, licensed for use at age 2 years and older) is unavailable for an adult age 56 years or older, you may use the available MenACWY product.
+Menveo (MenACWY-CRM) is licensed through age 55 years; however, if MenQuadfi (MenACWY-TT, licensed for use at age 2 years and older) is unavailable for an adult age 56 years or older, you may use Menveo.

-Yes, people should receive additional booster doses (every 5 years) if they continue to be at highest risk for meningococcal infection.
+Yes, people should receive additional booster doses (every 5 years) if they continue to be at increased risk for meningococcal ACWY infection.

 The liquid vaccine component (the diluent) of Menveo contains the C, W-135, and Y serogroups, and the lyophilized vaccine component (the freeze-dried powder) contains serogroup A. Because the patient received only the diluent, he or she is not protected against invasive meningococcal disease caused by N. meningitidis serogroup A.

-In all three brands of MenACWY, the most common adverse events were injection site pain, swelling or redness.
+The most common adverse events following MenACWY vaccination were injection site pain, swelling or redness.
 Other reported symptoms included malaise and headache.

 Yes.
 The National Vaccine Injury Compensation Program includes payment for injuries determined to have occurred following vaccination with a vaccine routinely recommended for children in the United States.
 The recipient can be of any age, but the vaccine must be routinely recommended for children and teens through age 18 years.
 MenACWY is routinely recommended for children so it is included in the program.
 More information about the program and the covered vaccines is at www.hrsa.gov/vaccine-compensation/covered-vaccines/index.html.